SpenceKonde/megaTinyCore/megaavr/extras/Ref_Optiboot.md

 | AVR64DD14    |  16dd14         | 0:0,3,4, 1:2          | PIN PD7 if serial0, <br/> PIN_PD5 if serial1 |

 **Notes** 14-pin parts had to depart from our tradition of PA7 LEDs.
 The LED is on PD7 on 14-pin parts, and PD5 if Serial1 is the serial port the bootloader uses (because that uses pins PD6 and PD7 - mux option 0 becomes available only when the TX pin, PC0, actually exists.
 This is only present on 28 and 32-pin parts).
-Because the 14-pin parts only have the first two pins of port

 ### Serial Ports, DA/DB